 Adjusted gross income, or AGI, is extremely important for filing your annual income taxes.
 More specifically, it appears on your Form 1040 and helps determine which deductions and credits you are eligible for.
 Based on the amount of your AGI, you can then figure out how much you’ll owe in income taxes.
-Starting for the 2019 tax year, your AGI is on line 8b of the newly redesigned IRS Form 1040.
+For tax year 2020, yo can find your AGI on page 1, line 11 of the IRS Form 1040.